Military

 AVIACOR offers medium-range passenger airplanes Tu-154 and Tu-154-100.
 At present, the TU-154M aircraft is the factory's main product, with about 1,000 units produced, representing 60 percent of the air passenger transportation market of the Confederation of Independent States (CIS).
 Aviacor produces the Tupolev Tu-154 aircraft (most common aircraft of the Soviet era) and new Tu-154-100.
 In 1994-95 Aviacor sold about 20 aircraft and only 2 in 1996-97.
 As of 1997 approximately 20 aircraft remained on the assembly lines in various degrees of completion.

 In 1996, Aviacor signed an agreement with ANTK Antonov for production of An-140 (approximate cost $6.5 million) which is supposed to gradually substitute the outdated An-24, -26, -30, -32 and Yak-40.
 The An-140 is the only relatively large airplane whose development began after the USSR collapsed.
+Since 2003 the low level of maintenance costs was an important condition for the development of the An-140.
+Use in conditions of high mountains, hot and cold climates, at small aerodromes, including low-equipped short runways (including unprepared ones) with low covering strength (including unpaved).

 The larger four-engine An-70 was created under a contract from the Defence Ministry of the Soviet Union as a replacement for the Antonov An-12.
 Both the Russian and Ukrainian Air Forces are in the need of replacing several hundred aging An-12 and An-26 transports.
 Should the An-70 be put into production, Russian enterprises would produce 80% of necessary parts for the airframe and 63% those for the powerplant.
 Aviacor of Samara would handle final assembly.
 AVIANT of Kiev (the Ukraine) would produce airframe parts, TAPO of Tashkent (Uzbekistan) would manufacture wing sections, "ZMKB Progress" of Zaporozhie (the Ukraine) and UMPO of Ufa (Russia) would provide engines.

-In 1996 Honeywell and stock company AVIACOR, a leading Russian producer of commercial aircraft, announced that they have signed a Strategic Alliance Agreement for the purpose of using Honeywell avionics on AVIACOR-produced aircraft.
+In 1996 Honeywell and stock company AVIACOR, a leading Russian producer of commercial aircraft, announced that they had signed a Strategic Alliance Agreement for the purpose of using Honeywell avionics on AVIACOR-produced aircraft.
 The agreement was signed at the Asian Aerospace '96 Air Show and Exhibition.
 In addtion, Honeywell is working with Aviacor in building the Tu-334 (100-seater prototype and the main Russian competitor of Ukrainian An-70) and has submitted a request in for financing with ExImBank.
 Honeywell will also support the program of upgrading avionics on a large fleet of Aviacor-produced older generation aircraft.

 AVIACOR also provided tooling to Boeing.
 Negotiations were in progress to produce B-737 and B-757 for Boeing,, but these talks led nowhere.